meshellg/shiny-bassoon/content/posts/2018-12-19-book-riots-2019-read-harder-challenge.markdown

     * ✔ Murder is Binding (Booktown Mystery Series, Book #1) by Lorraine Bartlett
         * really enjoyed this one, super cozy mystery.
 I was a bit surprised at a few instances of casual ablism.
 It was written in 2008, and I don't think the r-word was okay back then either.
 I'd probably read more from the Booktown series though.
     * Still Life by Louise Penny
+    * ✔ Study in Scarlet Women part of The Lady Sherlock Series by Sherry Thomas

   15. **A book of mythology or folklore**
     * A Thousand Beginnings and Endings by Ellen Oh